Gathering Firewood on the Idaho Panhandle National Forests

 Personal firewood cutting is free to the public, but a free hard-copy use permit is required.

 - To obtain a free, personal use permit, simply visit your nearest ranger district office or the supervisor's office in Coeur d'Alene.
 A representative will ask you for some basic, identifying information, then issue you a permit.

 - Here is a list of our office locations and phone numbers

-- Personal firewood cutting has been extended through December 31, 2022 on the Idaho Panhandle National Forests.
+- Personal firewood cutting is free in the Idaho Panhandle National Forests.

 - A free hard-copy permit is required for firewood and other forest products.

 - Woodcutters can take up to 12 cords of firewood for personal use.
 A cord is the amount of tightly piled wood in a stack four feet high by four feet wide by eight feet long.

 - Personal use firewood cutting allows you to remove downed timber or to cut standing dead trees in allowed areas.

 - Contact the local ranger district to see if there are any specific local restrictions or requirements other than those listed below.